einoko/pdf-toc-splitter/README.md

 - `--simulate`: Simulates the split.
 Prints the filenames, but does not create any files.
 Useful when checking if the options have been set correctly.
 - `--depth INTEGER`: The level of depth at which the splits will occur.
 See figure 1 for a visual explanation.
 Default value is set to 1.
 - `--regex TEXT`: Selects outline items that match a RegEx pattern.
 For example `--regex "^Chapter"` will only select outline items that start with the string `Chapter`.
 - `--overlap`: Overlaps split points.
 By default, if **Chapter 1** starts at page 1 and **Chapter 2** starts at page 10, `Chapter 1.pdf` will contain pages 1–9, and `Chapter 2.pdf` will contain pages 10–....
-By setting the `--overlap` option, `Chapter 1.pdf` will now contain pages 1–10, and `Chapter 2.pdf` will contain pages 10..., etc. This is a useful option, if a section can start in the middle of the page.
+By setting the `--overlap` option, `Chapter 1.pdf` will now contain pages 1–10, and `Chapter 2.pdf` will contain pages 10..., etc. This is a useful option, if a section can start in the middle of a page.

 #### Figure 1: Depth of Table of Contents